Frequently Asked Questions

 Does Lifespan Naturopathic Medicine take insurance?

-Dr. Ross is happy to provide the paperwork necessary for anyone to submit an out-of-network claim to her/his health insurance carrier.
+Dr. Ross is happy to provide the paperwork necessary for anyone to submit an out-of-network claim to her/his health insurance carrier on request.

 What is naturopathic medicine?